learn-co-curriculum/rack-status-codes-readme/README.md

 ## Why Status Codes are Important for the Client

 Status codes allow your server to tell something special to the client.
 The responses you send need to be effective to both a human user and to the browser itself.
 That means that  response messages like `File Not Found` or `Item isn't in the cart` work if there is a human to read the English.
 Browsers also want to know the status of the response.
-To get that response, the HTTP protocol has an agreed upon contract for different "status codes".
+To get that response, the HTTP has an agreed upon contract for different "status codes".
 A status code is a 3-digit integer where the first digit represents the class of the response, and the remaining two digits represent a specific status.
 There are 5 primary values that the first digit can take.

 ### Status Code Chart